-Fair Isaac and Company formulated the original FICO score to assess creditworthines.
-We've written a lot more about FICO here.
+Fair Isaac and Company formulated the first FICO score to help lenders assess creditworthines.
+For details on FICO, read more here.

-Your credit score comes from your history of repayment.
+Your credit score comes from your repayment history.
 They don't consider income or personal characteristics.
-These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when FICO scores were first invented as it is now.
-Credit scoring was invented as a way to take into account solely what was relevant to a borrower's willingness to pay back the lender.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+Credit scoring was invented as a way to take into account solely that which was relevant to a borrower's willingness to repay the lender.

-Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scoring.
-Your score is based on both the good and the bad in your credit report.
-Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
+Your score considers both positive and negative information in your credit report.
+Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is enough information in your credit to assign an accurate score.
-Should you not meet the criteria for getting a credit score, you may need to establish your credit history prior to applying for a mortgage.
+To get a credit score, borrowers must have an active credit account with six months of payment history.
+This payment history ensures that there is enough information in your credit to generate an accurate score.
+Should you not meet the criteria for getting a credit score, you may need to establish a credit history prior to applying for a mortgage.

-Financial Edge Mortgage Corp. can answer questions about credit reports and many others.
+Financial Edge Mortgage Corp. can answer your questions about credit reporting.
 Call us at 425-508-9988.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.